 Andy’s Man Club was created after the tragic suicide of its founding member’s brother-in-law.
-It began as a small support group in Halifax but has grown to a Facebook group of thousands, with a celebrity endorsed social media campaign #itsokaytotalk and more than 400 men through the doors of its groups on any given week.
+It began as a small support group in Halifax but has grown to a Facebook group of thousands, with a celebrity-endorsed social media campaign #itsokaytotalk and more than 400 men through its doors groups on any given week.

 “Our whole ethos is that it’s okay for guys to talk and speak about how they’re feeling,” says Andrew Greenway, a project development worker from Andy’s Man Club.
 “Even if they want to come and sit in silence, that’s fine.
 Just coming through the door is an important step.
-You don’t have to have had a mental health condition.
-You can just want to be part of something.”
+You don’t have to have had a .
+You can want to be part of something.”

 Andy’s Man Club is open to any man over 18.
 The group follows a format of five questions, which can be about anything from target setting to your favorite feel-good song.
 “Groups for men are vital,” says Greenway.
 “For a long time, male mental health has been stigmatized.
 Here are some of the best groups for men happening now.
 The way society has taught us to need breaking down.
 It needs challenging.”